Date of Award:

 The moose carrying capacity of the key browse species on the winter range was 80,030 moose days or 445 adult animals for a period of six months.
 Specifically, the carrying capacity, based on a weighted caloric requirement and annual classification counts, would be 115 bulls, 250 cows, and 156 calves for a period of six months on the winter range.

 Wilson, David E., "Carrying Capacity of the Key Browse Species for Moose on the North Slopes of the Uinta Mountains, Utah" (1971).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3521.